ahmedsabrieldeeb/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 3-listfiles --> shows you all stuff with more details
 - 4-listmorefiles --> showing all files (*including hidden ones*) with long details
 - 5-listfilesdigitonly --> displaying the details with numbers (*user ID, group ID*)
+- 6-firstdirectory --> creating a dir in a specific path